scooter99boston/bbu-gf/docs/gf_info/membership.md

 1. Governing Member:
     * **Description**: Members that are willing to contribute to the infrastructure, management, and financial needs of the Utility.
 Minimally, this requires the member to contribute a *Validator Node* to the operation of the Ledger.
     * **Ledger Roles**:
-        1. *Validator Node*: Must host one or more utility infrastructure nodes as defined in Exhibit C of the Partnership Agreement.
+        1. *Validator Node*: Must host one or more utility infrastructure nodes as defined in Exhibit C of the Participation Agreement.
         2. *Transaction Endorser*: APPROVED for the endorsement for *Transaction Author* write requests.
     * **Restrictions**:
         1. Membership is limited to the number of Board of Director seats available.
         2. A FIFO waiting list is maintained by BoD to allow for new members to fill voids left by exiting members.
-        3. Must sign the required ```Network Agreements``` as set forth in the Partnership Agreement.
+        3. Must sign the required ```Network Agreements``` as set forth in the Participation Agreement.
     * **Benefits**:
         1. A single representative on the Board of Directors.
         2. Appointment of representatives to any Committee within the Directed Fund.
         3. Approval, pending signed ```Network Agreements```, to act as a Transaction Endorser.
-        4. Write Transactions as a Transaction Endorser as defined in ```Exhibit C``` of the Partnership Agreement.
+        4. Write Transactions as a Transaction Endorser as defined in ```Exhibit C``` of the Participation Agreement.

 2. Operational Member
     * **Description**: Members that are willing to contribute to the infrastructure, management, and financial needs of the Network.
 Minimally, this requires the member to contribute a *Validator Node* to the operation of the Ledger.
     * **Ledger Roles**:
-        1. *Validator Node*: Must host one or more utility infrastructure nodes as defined in ```Exhibit C``` of the Partnership Agreement.
+        1. *Validator Node*: Must host one or more utility infrastructure nodes as defined in ```Exhibit C``` of the Participation Agreement.
         2. *Transaction Endorser*: APPROVED for the endorsement for *Transaction Author* write requests.
     * **Restrictions**:
-        1. Must sign the required ```Network Agreements``` as set forth in the Partnership Agreement.
+        1. Must sign the required ```Network Agreements``` as set forth in the Participation Agreement.
         2. Membership is limited to the number of nodes required to maintain optimal consensus performance.
 The optimal limit here must take into consideration a balance with decentralization requirements.
 The BoD will annually determine the number of nodes required to meet both consensus, decentralization, and budgetary requirements.
     * **Benefits**:
         1. Appointment of representatives to any Committee within the Directed Fund.
         2. Approval, pending signed ```Network Agreements```, to act as a Transaction Endorser.
-        3. Write Transactions as a Transaction Endorser as defined in ```Exhibit C``` of the Partnership Agreement.
+        3. Write Transactions as a Transaction Endorser as defined in ```Exhibit C``` of the Participation Agreement.
         4. Members with continuous participation, can reserve a position to be invited as a Founding Steward via a FIFO waiting list.

 3. Subscriber